Eden Hazard: 2016–2018: Return to form, Premier League winner and first FA Cup win

-On 26 December, Hazard led the Blues to their twelfth consecutive league victory, a new club record, in the 3–0 victory over Bournemouth.
+Hazard led Chelsea to their twelfth consecutive league victory on 26 December 2016 in a 3–0 victory over Bournemouth, which was a new club record.
 He also converted a penalty for his 50th Premier League goal, making him the sixth Chelsea player to achieve this feat.
 On 20 April 2017, Hazard was named in the PFA Team of the Year for the fourth time in his five seasons at Chelsea.
 Two days later, he scored after coming on as a substitute in Chelsea's 4–2 FA Cup semi-final victory over rivals Tottenham Hotspur at Wembley Stadium.

-At the beginning of the summer, Hazard suffered an ankle injury in training during international duty.
-The injury ruled him out for 6 to 8 weeks; missing the entire preseason and the Premier League opener.
+At the beginning of the summer of 2017, Hazard suffered an ankle injury in training during international duty.
+The injury ruled him out for six to eight weeks; missing the entire preseason and the Premier League opener.
 On 25 August, Hazard returned to action, playing 75 minutes for the Chelsea U23 side.
 On 28 October, Hazard scored his first league goal of the season in a 1–0 win against Bournemouth in the Premier League.
 On 3 January 2018, Hazard scored in a 2–2 draw with rivals Arsenal.
 Two goals against Brighton & Hove Albion on 20 January made it 100 league goals in his career.
 Hazard's double helped Chelsea to a 4–0 win at Falmer Stadium.
 On 12 February, Hazard scored a double in a 3–0 win over West Bromwich Albion.

-In the 2018 FA Cup Final on 19 May, Hazard won a penalty which he converted, sending it low to the right past Manchester United goalkeeper David de Gea for the only goal of the game.
+In the 2018 FA Cup final on 19 May, Hazard won a penalty which he took and scored in the 22nd minute, and this proved to be the winning goal as Chelsea beat Manchester United 1–0.